damianhakert/damianhakert.github.io/source/githost-faq/index.html.md

 GitHost will always install the latest version of GitLab when a new server is created.

+### What level of availability does the service provide?

+99.9% uptime (also see the [terms](https://about.gitlab.com/terms/#githost)).

+### What level of support does the service provide?

+For assistance with issues that are specific to GitHost, we offer next-business day response times.
+You should receive a dedicated email address to reach the support team when you sign up for the service.

-### If I subscribe to GitLab Enterprise and use GitHost how to I get support?
+### If I subscribe to GitLab Enterprise and use GitHost how do I get support?

-GitLab Enterprise subscribers will have the ability to email our Service Engineers directly for assistance with both GitHost and GitLab.
+GitLab Enterprise subscribers will have the ability to email our Service Engineers directly for assistance with both GitHost and GitLab, and receive the benefit of the same response times and service levels that are in place for GitLab Enterprise Edition subscription.

 ### How is the service billed?